Module palletjack.load

 int

-The number of features deleted
+- The number of features deleted

 Expand source code

-When the existing dataset is truncated, a copy is kept in memory as a spatially-enabled dataframe.
-If save_old is set, this is saved as a layer in self.working_dir/backup.gdb with the layer name {featurelayer.name}_{todays_date}.json (foobar_2022-12-31.json).
+When the existing dataset is truncated, a copy is kept in memory as a dataframe.
+If save_old is set, this is saved as a layer in self.working_dir/backup.gdb with the layer/table name {name}_{todays_date}.json (foobar_2022-12-31.json).

-The new dataframe must have a 'SHAPE' column containing geometries of the same type as the live data.
+If you are working with a feature layer, the new dataframe must have a 'SHAPE' column containing geometries of the same type as the live data.
 New OBJECTIDs will be automatically generated.

 The new dataframe's columns and data must match the existing data's fields (with the exception of generated fields like shape area and length) in name, type, and allowable length.
 Live fields that are not nullable and don't have a default value must have a value in the new data; missing data in these fields will raise an error.